ibm-cloud-docs/Cloudant/guides/active-active.md

 For an active-active deployment, a strategy for managing conflicts must be in place, so be sure to understand how [replication](/docs/Cloudant?topic=Cloudant-replication-api#replication-api) and [conflicts](/docs/Cloudant?topic=Cloudant-document-versioning-and-mvcc#document-versioning-and-mvcc) work before you consider this architecture.
 {: note}

-Email support@cloudant.com if you need help with how to model data to handle conflicts effectively.
+Go to the [{{site.data.keyword.cloud_notm}} Support portal](https://www.ibm.com/cloud/support) if you need help with how to model data to handle conflicts effectively.

 ## Overview
 {: #overview-active-active}